 This term refers to day-to-day activities such as bathing, eating, grooming, dressing, toileting, administering medication, moving around and many other self-care or maintenance tasks associated with daily living.
 Wikipedia: Activities of Daily Living

-The AoA is an agency of the United States Department of Health and Human Services.
+The ACL is an agency of the United States Department of Health and Human Services.
 The Administration educates the elderly and family members about benefits and services available to them.
-Resources: AOA.gov
+Resources: ACL.gov

 Passed by Congress in 1980, this law establishes a clear and comprehensive prohibition of discrimination on the basis of disability.
 Resources: Wikipedia: Americans with Disabilities Act

 There are over 28,000 assisted living communities in the US alone.
 Assisted living is a housing option for seniors who cannot live independently and need help with medications and daily living activities, such as bathing, grooming, eating, dressing and going to the bathroom.
 Assisted living facilities are referred to as ALFs in the senior living industry.

 - Finding the Right Assisted Living Community: 50 Questions to Ask

 ADULT DAY CARE

 Adult Day Services offer structured programs with stimulating social activities, health-related and rehabilitation services for seniors who are physically or emotionally disabled and need a protective environment during the day.
 Participants are usually brought to the center in the morning and leave in the evening.